-Zone to enable a range of residential and visitor accommodation areas clearly delineated by zone and subzone boundaries
+(a) Zone to enable a range of residential and visitor accommodation areas clearly delineated by zone and subzone boundaries To enable a broad range of residential areas.

 The policies reinforce the District wide objectives for residential activity of consolidation and enhancement of residential amenity values.
 In addition, the policies seek to maintain the general character of the majority of the existing residential environment which will provide a degree of certainty and security for residents by limiting changes to the scale, density and type of activity in the residential areas.
 This policy recognises the importance of the living environment to the social well being of the District's residents.